Alan Lee (illustrator): Tolkien

+Lee had an uncredited cameo appearance in The Fellowship of the Ring as one of the nine kings corrupted by Sauron.
+He can be seen as the second person from the right, for a few seconds.

+Other films

-Lee worked as a conceptual designer on the films Legend, Erik the Viking, King Kong and the television mini-series Merlin.
+Lee worked as a concept designer on the films Legend, Erik the Viking, King Kong and the television mini-series Merlin.
 The art book Faeries, produced in collaboration with Brian Froud, was the basis of a 1981 animated feature of the same name.